Akshat-unt/Simple-Python-File-Server-With-Browse-Upload-and-Authentication/README.md

 It is tested with Ubuntu 14.04, python 2.7.6

-Find the latest version at https://github.com/wonjohnchoi/Simple-Python-File-Server-With-Browse-Upload-and-Authentication
+Find the latest version [here](https://github.com/wonjohnchoi/Simple-Python-File-Server-With-Browse-Upload-and-Authentication)

 ### Why did I make this?
 Currently, I am in an environment where I am not allowed to install anything on my desktop for some security reason.